BOOK AN APPOINTMENT

 - Calcium stones are the most common type of stone.
 They have many different causes including increased dietary calcium intake, hyperparathyroidism, weight loss surgery, increased oxalate consumption, and inflammatory bowel disease.

 - Struvite stones, on the other hand, are caused by infection.
-They are common in patients with a spinal cord injury.
+They are common in patients with a spinal cord injuries.
 These stones may have living bacteria inside of them.

 - Uric acid stones are often caused by increased protein consumption and gout.